Data Processing Agreement

 Annex C — International Data Transfers

-Where Personal Data is transferred from the European Economic Area ("EEA"), the United Kingdom, or Switzerland to the United States, such transfers are made subject to the Standard Contractual Clauses adopted by the European Commission Implementing Decision (EU) 2021/914 of 4 June 2021 ("SCCs"), Module 2 (Controller-to-Processor).
+Where Personal Data is transferred from the European Economic Area ("EEA"), the United Kingdom, or Switzerland to the United States, such transfers are made subject to the Standard Contractual Clauses adopted by the European Commission Implementing Decision (EU) 2021/914 of 4 June 2021 ("SCCs").
+Module Two (Controller-to-Processor) applies where Customer is a Controller of Personal Data and Logo.dev is a Processor.
+Module Three (Processor-to-Processor)applies where Customer is a Processor of Personal Data acting on behalf of a third-party Controller and Logo.dev is a (sub-)Processor.
+The applicable Module is determined on a per-transfer basis according to Customer's role.

-By entering into this DPA, the parties are deemed to have signed the SCCs, which are incorporated by reference and form an integral part of this DPA.
+By entering into this DPA, each party is deemed to have signed the SCCs in the applicable Module, which are incorporated by reference and form an integral part of this DPA.

 The SCCs apply with the following details completed: